How do I check my coding notice?

 Your circumstances can change during the tax year, so HMRC can amend your tax code at any time and send you a new PAYE coding notice.
 Keep all your coding notices to check that HMRC have calculated your tax code correctly and that your employer is using the correct tax code for you.

 Click on the picture above to find out more about the figures and information that make up your tax code, and read the paragraphs below for detailed explanations.
+If you check your PAYE code online or via the Personal Tax Account, the layout may be slightly different.

 You can split your PAYE coding notice into roughly five sections for checking: